Learn more about…

 ３− What are the 10,000 JPY registration fees for?

 New students pay a one-time registration fee to cover the charge of the administration process and in order for the members to pursue their studies in the best possible environment.
-The following services are made possible by members’ registration fees:
+The following services are made possible by members’ registration fee.

+All payment must be done before within 2 weeks of your application.
 We accept 3 methods of payment: Paypal & bank transfer, cash.

 ４− What are the cancellation regulations?